Skip to main content

 Designed to: Inspire out-of-the-box thinking, explore teammate strengths

-Divide the meeting members into small groups, and ask them to solve as many of the riddles or word problems provided within an allotted time.
-It’s best to use a mix of word, number, and logic puzzles to truly challenge your team in different ways.
+Divide the meeting into small groups and ask each to solve as many riddles or word problems as they can in the allotted time.
+A mix of word, number, and logic puzzles challenges your team in different ways.

-Whenever possible, group together people from different areas of the business to combine skill sets.
-The team who solves the most problems in the given time wins.
+Whenever possible, group people from different areas of the business to combine skill sets.
+The team that solves the most problems wins.

 Work-day activities

-Company-wide teamwork is important for fostering a welcoming and inviting workplace.
-With this in mind, we recommend trying some of these fun team-building activities for work.
+Company-wide teamwork helps create a welcoming workplace.
+With that in mind, try some of these team-building activities during the work day.

 Duration: 8 hours